Join the Library - it's free. Find out more.

 The State Library may accept donations of archival materials that relate to individuals and families, and organisations, clubs, associations, and businesses.
 This could include:

 - Drawings (sketches, cartoons etc.)

 - Career documentation (including curriculum vitae, résumés etc.)

-- Stickers and badges
+- Protests and demonstrations